CHEM 502 -

 instrumentation represented from other courses you’ve taken, demonstrating the

+broad impact instrumentation has in science.
 Quantitative problem solving will be utilized as a means to demonstrate

 the chemical and physical principles applied to the design and performance of